-Clipping shopping coupons and scoring flights with credit card miles can save a few bucks here and there, but achieving long-term financial stability requires a much more comprehensive approach.
+Clipping coupons and booking flights with credit card miles can help you save a few dollars here and there, but establishing long-term financial stability necessitates a much more comprehensive approach.
 This article details key principles on how to manage money.

 We can’t discuss how to manage money without talking about budgeting.
 You may have heard that if you just skipped your morning Starbucks coffee, you’d be a millionaire, but it’s more likely that you can save more by decreasing spending on things like housing and transportation.
 In 2021, the average new car will cost approximately R370,000.
 However, buying the same car pre-owned could save more than R100,000, much more than a year’s worth of Starbucks Coffees.